 - Rejection of donated liver

-If you have a liver transplant, you can expect to stay in the hospital for at least a week after the surgery, to get regular checkups for at least three months, and to take anti-rejection and other medications for the rest of your life.
+According to the NHS (opens in new tab), if you have a liver transplant, you can expect to stay in the hospital for up to two weeks after the surgery, to get regular checkups for at least three months, and to take anti-rejection and other medications for the rest of your life.
 It will take six months to a year to feel fully healed from the surgery.

 Liver transplant success depends on the individual case.
 Transplants from cadavers have a 72 percent success rate, meaning that 72 percent of liver transplant recipients lived for at least five years after the surgery.
 Transplants from living donors had a slightly higher success rate, at 78 percent, according to the Mayo Clinic (opens in new tab).